 Ans.
 Tidney River Wilderness Area is a free campsite in Nova Scotia.

-The place is full of life and brimming with the beauty of nature, the place is always full of scenic views and many wildlife animals that would make you feel comfortable.
+Nova Scotia is full of life and brimming with the beauty of nature, and it is always full of scenic views and many wildlife animals that would make you feel comfortable.

-The place is full of forests and lakes with many activities to enjoy and also helps you forget about the hustle and bustle of your life
+The place is full of forests and lakes with many activities to enjoy, and it also helps you forget about the hustle and bustle of your life.

-.
-Nova Scotia has many enchanting provincial parks with a lot of facilities to enjoy along with friends.
-The provincial park is open all around the year for having fun while visiting the park.
+Nova Scotia has many enchanting provincial parks with many facilities to enjoy with friends.
+The provincial park is open all year round, so you can enjoy visiting it.

-The place is a true heaven on earth with many things to explore and see around the park.
+The place is heaven on earth, with many things to explore and see around the park.

 Leave a Reply